 Medical Assistant Courses

-United University of Nursing is proud to offer accelerated, comprehensive Medical Assistant courses.
-Our Medical Assistant Program provides students with the knowledge and skills to work as Medical Assistants in various healthcare settings, including medical offices, clinics and urgent care.
+United University of Nursing is proud to offer 100% Online, Self-Paced Medical Assistant courses.
+Our Medical Assistant Program provides students with the knowledge and skills to work as Medical Assistants in various healthcare settings, including medical offices, clinics, and urgent care.

 Medical Assistant Courses

 The Medical Assistant course curriculum covers medical terminology, basic anatomy and physiology, clinical support, patient advocacy, professional communications, insurance, billing, coding, and front office systems and procedures.

 Learn to assist physicians with exams and minor office surgical procedures and administer ordered medications, including injections in our self-schedule skills lab.

 Upon completing our accelerated courses and receiving their certificate of completion, students will be able to demonstrate proficiency in professional communication with patients and healthcare staff, problem-solve in a medical setting within their scope of practice, act ethically, and be employable as an entry-level Medical Assistant.

 Are You Ready for a Career in Healthcare?

 We have the program for you!
 Contact us for more information!

 - Accelerated Courses With Online & In-Person Instruction